Revoltt/ReqSystem/README.md

 	Simple Transfer functions for ActualLocation, Requalilty, all document - gets position of ActualLocation in first text, and finds it in the second, if there is exact match.

-ToDo: fix tree2 structure according to the info we got from ActualLocation transfer.
+tree2 is fixed according to trensfered actual locations.
+ToDo: fix JDOM tree of the second document